GUIDELINE FOR FIXED-TERM CONTRACT OF EMPLOYMENT

 - The reason for entering into a fixed-term contract MUST be recorded in the contract.

-The term can either be fixed with reference to time (a specific end date) or to an event (such as covering an absentee employee’s period of maternity leave) or to the work to be done (contract expires on completion of the project, or task allocated to the employee).
+- The term can either be fixed with reference to time (a specific end date) or to the work to be done (contract expires on completion of the project, or the work allocated to the employee).

 Expiry of a fixed-term contract: reasonable expectation (Clause 1.4)